thirtythreeforty/neolink/README.md

 address = "192.168.1.10"
 ```

-Create a text file with called `neolink.toml` in the same folder as the
+Create a text file called `neolink.toml` in the same folder as the
 neolink binary.
 With your config options.

 When ready start `neolink` with the following command